microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Disposable-Extensions.md

 } // all cookers, data sources, etc. cleaned up here
 ````

-Upon disposal, the Runtime will walk the graph of all loaded extensions and
+Upon disposal, the SDK runtime will determine the relationship between all
-clean them up in order based on their dependencies.
-For example, if you have
+loaded modules and clean them up in the order of their dependencies.
+For
-a `Composite Cooker` that dependes on a `Source Cooker`, then the `Composite
+example, if you have a `CompositeCooker` that depends on a `SourceCooker`,
-Cooker` will be disposed _before_ the `Source Cooker`.
-Extensions are disposed
+then the `CompositeCooker` will be disposed of _before_ the `SourceCooker`.
-before any of their dependencies are disposed.
+In short, all extensions are disposed of before any of their dependencies are
+disposed.

-Due to the relationship between CustomDataSources and CustomDataProcessors, an
+Due to the relationship between a `CustomDataSource` and a
-additional method has been added to the `ICustomDataSource` interface:
+`CustomDataProcessor`, `ICustomDataSource` has a `DisposeProcessor` method.
-DisposeProcessor.
-This method is invoked on the Custom Data Source right before
+This method is invoked on a `CustomDataSource` right before a
-a Custom Data Processor is to be cleaned up.
-This gives the Custom Data Source
+`CustomDataProcessor` is to be cleaned up.
+This gives the `CustomDataSource` an
-an opportunity to clean up any state it might have related to the processor.
+opportunity to clean up any state it might have related to its processor.
 `CustomDataSourceBase` provides a default implementation of this method that
 does nothing.